AaronHealy/MusicVisuals/README.md

 My second visual is some generated art using for loops to create a cool visual.
 The last of my visuals is an optical illusion, also created using for loops,which has a sphere in the centre that moves and interrupts the illusion.
 The illusion also resembles a vinyl which is the first platform is heard this track on as a kid.
+The assignment has a small bug which occurs when visual one is viewed, it centres the camera on visual one and after the other visuals are not viewable.

 # Instructions
 My assignment is controlled from numbered keys and space-bar.